 In the event of any data breach coming to the attention of the Data Controller, the Trustees will immediately notify the Information Commission’s Office.

-If full details of the nature and consequences of the data breach are not immediately accessible (eg: because Data Processors do not work on every normal weekday) the Trustees will bring that to the attention of the Information Commissioner’s Office and undertake to forward the relevant information as soon as it becomes available.
+If full details of the nature and consequences of the data breach are not immediately accessible (e.g.: because Data Processors do not work on every normal weekday) the Trustees will bring that to the attention of the Information Commissioner’s Office and undertake to forward the relevant information as soon as it becomes available.

 Privacy Policy & Privacy Notices